ssav7912/TransferMatrix/MiniEngine/TransferMatrix/Tm2.md

 transfer matrix model as a pixel shader for a forward rendered raster engine written with DirectX 12.
 The two-flux model tracks the reflected and transmitted flux occuring at interface boundaries between media in a 2x2 matrix.
 Therefore, the reflected and transmitted light energy for a stack of interfaces may be approximated by multiplying their associated transfer matrices together.
-The authors adapt Belcour's multi-lobe statistics in "Efficient rendering of layered materials using an atomic decom position with statistical operators." for transfer matrices by approximating the statistics with the Henyey-Greenstein phase function, which is stable under convolution.
+The authors adapt Belcour's multi-lobe statistics in "Efficient rendering of layered materials using an atomic decomposition with statistical operators." for transfer matrices by approximating the statistics with the Henyey-Greenstein phase function, which is stable under convolution.

 ![Coating.png](Coating.png)